Ministry (band): Hopiumforthemasses and upcoming final album (2022–present)

-About two weeks after the release of Moral Hygiene, Jourgensen revealed that another Ministry album "will be out in 6-8 months."
-In an interview with Metal Edge, Jourgensen said that the album will feature an arena rock-styled sound, and also hinted at one final Ministry album.
+About two weeks after the release of Moral Hygiene, Jourgensen revealed that another Ministry album would "be out in 6-8 months."
+In a March 2022 interview with Metal Edge, Jourgensen said that the album would feature an arena rock-styled sound, and he also hinted at one final Ministry album.
+He reiterated his idea of disbanding Ministry in 2023, expecting the last Ministry material to be a re-recording of their first album With Sympathy.

-In early 2023, Ministry announced a tour with Gary Numan and Front Line Assembly, which is expected to last from April 20 to May 13, 2023.
+In early 2023, Ministry announced a tour with Gary Numan and Front Line Assembly, which lasted from April 20 to May 13, 2023.
+The band performed a cover of Ricky's Hand by Fad Gadget with Numan, on two nights.